rabbah/nimbella-cli/newdoc/configuration.md

 ##### annotations

 A nested map providing annotations to place on the action.
-See [Deployer Recordkeeping](#deployer-recordkeeping).

 The keys and values of annotations are up to you to create.
 The important thing is that both clauses are nested maps in YAML terms and can have as many keys and values as needed.
 See the example in the [`parameters`](#parameters) description.